wp-plugins/woocommerce-dynamic-gallery/readme.txt

 = Key Features =

+* The #1 Product Page image gallery for WooCommerce.
-* Instantly adds a scrolling gallery to every product page and adds all product images each gallery
+* Instantly adds a scrolling gallery to every product page and adds all product images to each gallery
 * Gallery scales images to fit inside the container no matter what the size or shape.
 * Search Engine friendly images.
 Image Alt tags if set are visible to search engines
 * On-page Gallery easy manager greatly simplifies product image editing and gallery management.
+* On page gallery image manager shows thumbnails of all images that show in the gallery on the front end.
+* Exclude images from the gallery - for example make an image the featured image, to show on the shop page but exclude it from the gallery.
+* Activate / Deactivate the gallery from any product page individually from the admin global settings.
+* Activate and deactivate Dynamic gallery on all products from the admin panel.
 * Lazy-load feature - means the gallery loads instantly - no matter how many images in the gallery.
 * Add caption text to images
 * Caption text fades in after image transition effect and out before the next transaction effect begins.
 * Manual image click to scroll next or previous.
+* Set Dynamic Gallery Wide and tall from the admin panel to fit perfectly on your site.
+* Set Gallery thumbnail wide, tall and spacing from the admin panel.
 * ZOOM - shows full size image with caption text and manual scroll through entire gallery.
+NOTE: Version 1.1.0 + uses the default PrettyPhoto pop-up tool, requires WordPress 3.5
 * START SLIDE SHOW | STOP SLIDESHOW control
 * Gallery thumbnails scroll left and right on hover.
+* WPMU compatible.
+* Full browser compatibility - Safari, Firefox, Chrome, IE8, IE9

+= Support =

+If you have any problem with setting up the Free lite version please post your support request here on the WordPress support forum.
+PLEASE if you have a problem DO NOT just give the plugin a bad star rating and review without first requesting support.
+Giving the plugin a bagging without affording us the opportunity to help solve the issue is in our opinion just incredibly unfair.

+Once you have the plugin installed and activated please refer to the plugins comprehensive [Online Documentation](http://docs.a3rev.com/user-guides/woocommerce/woo-dynamic-gallery/) and guide to setting up the WooCommerce Dynamic Gallery plugin on your WooCommerce store.
+If you have questions - again please post them to the support forum here.

 = Premium Upgrade =

-The Premium Gallery upgrade activates all the features that make WooCommerce Dynamic gallery Pro the most flexible and popular WooCommerce product image gallery.
-You will see all of the available upgrade features on the plugins admin panel.
-Those Pro features include:
+When you install WooCommerce Dynamic Gallery you will see on the admin panel all of the added functionality that the PRO Version offers.
+The plugin is designed so that upgrading is completely seamless.
+Nothing changes except all the features of  WooCommerce Dynamic Gallery that you see on the Lite version are activated.
+Many thousands of WooCommerce store owners find the Free version has all the features that they need and never upgrade.
+If you find you want the added features and functionality that you see below and on the plugins dashboard you can upgrade at any time, completely risk free.

+= Pro Version Advanced Features.=

+* The Only WooCommerce Product gallery that shows Variation images in gallery when the variation or combination of variations is selected by user.
-* <strong>NEW</strong> Show Multiple Product Variation images in gallery.
-Choose any option from the single product page add to cart options menu and the product image auto shows in the Dynamic Gallery complete with caption text.
-Check this incredible feature out on our [DEMO SITE](http://compare.a3rev.com/shop/plain-t-shirts)
+* Check this incredible feature out on our [DEMO SITE](http://compare.a3rev.com/shop/plain-t-shirts)
+* When variations are created they auto show on the Gallery Image Manager.
+Allows you to upload images using the WordPress media uploader or Dynamic Gallery image uploader and assign images to variations or variation sets.
+Makes handling variation images very quick and easy.
+Users see Product variation images in gallery as they select options.
+Variation Product Images auto show in gallery as user selects variations, including caption text.
+* Meet all customers needs and sell more - works beautifully on PCs, laptops, tablets and mobiles.
 * Fully Responsive Gallery option.
 Set gallery wide to % and it becomes fully responsive image product gallery including the image zoom pop up.
+* Choice of 3 different pop-up tools - PrettyPhoto (default), Fancybox and Lightbox.
+* Option to not show thumbnails (if thumbnails are activated) when only 1 image is shown in the gallery, example for a variation.
+* Option to set so that whenever a single image is selected in the Gallery the image transition settings don't apply.
+* Global options to Activate and Deactivate the Dynamic gallery and the Variation Images feature on all product pages from the admin panel.
+* Activate / Deactivate the Dynamic Gallery and the Variation Image Feature from any product page.
 * Option to turn the Gallery off on single product pages.
 If you only have 1 image on some product pages and don't want the Gallery, just turn it off for that product.
-* Option to over-ride show product variation images on any single product page.
-* Activate these up to 25 different feature options to set the look and unique workings of each part of the Gallery including:

- - Image Gallery - 7 Options plus 4 different transition effects.
+* Completely Customize the look and feel of your product page Dynamic Gallery without writing a single line of code.
+Featuring 27 different WYSIWYG options to style your gallery.

+ - Image Gallery - 8 Custom Options - Auto Start, Image transition timing, Transition effects (5 available effects), Transition effect speed, Show / Hide Single image transition, Gallery main image background colour, Border Colour, Gallery pop-up tool.
- - Caption - 5 Options plus topography editor.
+ - Caption Text - 5 Options - Font type (17 Web browser friendly fonts), Font size, Font styler, Font Colour and caption background colour.
- - Nav Bar - 7 Option including, disable / enable plus full topography editor.
+ - Nav Bar - 7 Option - Activate / Deactivate,  Font type (17 Web browser friendly fonts), Font size, Font styler, Font Colour, Nav bar background colour, Nav bar tall.
- - Lazy-Load scroll bar - 2 Options including enable / disable.
+ - Lazy-Load scroll bar - 2 Options - Activate / Deactivate, Scroll Bar Colour
- - Thumbnails - 4 Options including enable, disable.
+ - Thumbnails - 5 Options - Activate / Deactivate, Hide / Show Single Image thumbnails, thumbnail wide. thumbnail tall and spacing between thumbnails.

 = Localization =